respect5716/Image_Search_Engine/README.md

 The first time you run it, you need to put data in the Elasticsearch.
-The images in the **images/** directory are uploaded if you run the code below in the web container CLI.
+The images in the **images/** directory are uploaded if you run the code below.

 ```
 docker exec -it image_search_engine_web /bin/bash
-python prepare.py
+python prepare.py // in the web container CLI
 ```